LBHackney-IT/lbh-adrs/MTFH/Proposed/DynamoDb-write-capacity.md

 by write capacity unit = 1000 the speed would be 250 recs per seconds in data migration and it would be 4.6 days' in average to migrate all transactions into the Production or staging environment

+## **Decision**

+Due to this restriction the main decision is increasing the write and read capacities for the mentioned entities below because of speed requirement in data migration and charges apportionment for estimate and actuals.

 **Entities that needed to have change in write capacity**

 1. Charges Entity